Mellit7/Smartthings-SqueezeBox-Control/README.md

 - mute()
 - unmute()
 - setLevel(level)  volume control, values 0-100
-- setPlaybackShuffle(controlInput)   string controlInput values "0" \- Off "1" \- Song "2" \- Album
+- setPlaybackShuffle(controlInput)   string controlInput values "0" \- Off "1" \- Shuffle by Song "2" \- Shuffle by Album
+- setPlaybackRepeatMode(mode) string mode values "0" \- Off "1" \- Repeat Song "2" \- Repeat Playlist
+- speak(msg)  string msg is message to say
+- playTrack(uri) string uri is a track path valid in LMS
+- def playTrackAndResume(uri, duration, volume)  string uri is a track path valid in LMS
+- def playTrackAndRestore(uri, duration, volume=null) string uri is a track path valid in LMS

 ### To Do Wish List

-- [ ] Smart app to manage virtual buttons for voice control
+- [X] Smart app to manage virtual buttons for voice control
-- [ ] Implement Preset buttons for playing predefined sets of music
+- [X] Implement Preset buttons for playing predefined sets of music
-- [ ] Test custom command input for smart app use
+- [X] Test custom command input for smart app use
-- [ ] Implement Repeat function
+- [X] Implement Repeat function
-- [ ] Implement Speak
+- [X] Implement Speak
-- [ ] Implement Speak with resume (probably limited to restarting song last playing in playlist)
+- [X] Implement Speak with resume (probably limited to restarting song last playing in playlist)
+- [ ] Implement power on/off button

 ### Versions

 **Server**

+**1.2**  06/29/2018 Implemented the ability to process multiple server commands as a set to for sequential processing and allow for delays.
+Fixed volume to report in correct increments of 10.

 **1.1**  06/04/2018 Implemented communication method compatible with LMS 7.9 since original method was discontinued.
 This introduced two functional changes.
 Shuffle now correctly reports all the states in LMS.
 Volume is reported in increments of 9.
 Any volume can still be sent to the player, but the returned reported volume will be reported as a factor of 9.

 **1.0**  05/24/2018 Initial release

 **Player**

+**1.2**   06/29/2018 Implemented repeat function, speech synthesis, play track and resume, play track and restore, and set of 3 buttons to use as presets.
+Ther are several new player settings, all of which remain optional, to customize the function of each individual player.
+See custom control documentation on how to use preset buttons.

 **1.0.1** 06/04/2018 Add additional state for Shuffle to match new server reporting values.

 **1.0**   05/24/2018 Initial release